At a glance

 Due to lack of research, effects past this time period remain unclear.
 While adverse effects are rare and mild, some experts like Dr. Sara Gottfried suggests periodic breaks in intake, such as 3 months on and 1 month off, to prevent potential buildup.

-Choosing the Right Inositol Brand
+Choosing the Right Inositol For You

 When looking to buy inositol for the first time, it might be overwhelming deciphering between the different products, types, and brands on the market.